Retire by stateFigures verified May 31, 2026

 Visit White Sands National Park

-White Sands National Park protects the world's largest gypsum dune field, with wide white dunes you can walk among on marked trails.
-The visitor center and a scenic drive make it accessible, and cooler mornings or evenings are easier for walking in the open desert.
+White Sands protects the world's largest gypsum dune field.
+You can walk the wide white dunes on marked trails, and a scenic drive and visitor center make it easy to reach.
+Cooler mornings and evenings are the kindest times to be out in the open desert.

 National Park Service